pololu/rpicsim/docs/DefiningSimulationClass.md

     end

 By making these `jumper_on` and `jumper_off` methods, we can write lots of tests that manipulate the jumper but we don't have to constantly worry about how the hardware jumper is implemented when writing or reading those tests.
-This makes our tests clearer to the reader and makes it easier to adapt them to change.
+This makes our tests easier to read and change.

 If you have an instance of the simulation class, you can call such a method in the usual way: